HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

 The median drops from almost 290 KB to almost 240 KB, which is already a pretty good sign.
-The top 10% go down from 2.5 MB / 1.4 MB to 2.2 MB / 0.8 MB.
+The top 10 percentiles go down from 2.5 MB / 1.4 MB to 2.2 MB / 0.8 MB.
 We can see significant improvements across all other percentiles, too.

 Due to their nature, percentiles don't necessarily fall onto the same files between datasets, so it might be hard to compare numbers directly between graphs and to understand the size savings.
 Instead, from now on, let's see the savings themselves provided by each optimization, step by step:

 {{ figure_markup(
   caption="Brotli response savings.",
   description="Similar bar chart to the one above, but adjusted to show savings.
-10% doesn't show any difference, median shows improvements of 46 KB on desktop and 39 KB on mobile, and 90% shows improvements of 596 KB on desktop and 328 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1741617577&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+10 percentiles doesn't show any difference, median shows improvements of 46 KB on desktop and 39 KB on mobile, and 90 percentiles shows improvements of 596 KB on desktop and 328 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1741617577&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",